 3. CONFERMENT OF DEGREES In accordance with the provisions of the Conferment of Academic Qualifications and Academic Dress Statute 1992 the Chancellor will confer the degrees listed (as attached) by stating: By the authority vested in me by resolution of The University of Auckland Council I, CECILIA TARRANT, Chancellor, confer the degrees stated upon those who, within their several faculties, have satisfied the requirements of this University.
-12 4.
-AWARD OF DIPLOMAS In accordance with the provisions of the Conferment of Academic Qualifications and Academic Dress Statute 1992 the Chancellor will award the diplomas listed (as attached) by stating: By the authority vested in me by resolution of The University of Auckland Council I, CECILIA TARRANT, Chancellor, award the diplomas stated to those who, within their several faculties, have satisfied the requirements of this University.
-21 5.
-HONOURS/AWARDS The Chancellor and Vice-Chancellor will send congratulatory letters to those persons with links to the University.
-6. COUNCIL MEETINGS 6.1 Council, Draft Minutes (Part A), 28.04.2025 The Chancellor moves that the Minutes (Part A), 28.04.2025 be taken as read and confirmed .
-25 6.2 Matters arising from the Minutes (Part A), 28.04.2025 not elsewhere on the Agenda 7.
+4. AWARD OF DIPLOMAS In accordance with the provisions of the Conferment of Academic Qualifications and Academic Dress Statute 1992 the Chancellor will award the diplomas listed (as attached) by stating: By the authority vested in me by resolution of The University of Auckland Council I, CECILIA TARRANT, Chancellor, award the diplomas stated to those who, within their several faculties, have satisfied the requirements of this University.
+5. HONOURS/AWARDS The Chancellor and Vice-Chancellor will send congratulatory letters t o those persons with links to the University.
+6. COUNCIL MEETINGS 6.1 Council, Draft Minutes (Part A), 28.04.2025 The Chancellor moves that the Minutes (Part A), 28.04.2025 be taken as read and confirmed.
+25 6.2 Matters arising from the Minutes (Part A), 28.04.2025 n ot elsewhere on the Agenda 7.
 VICE-CHANCELLOR'S REPORT The Chancellor moves that the Vice- Chancellor's Report be noted.
 30 8.
-REPORTS OF COUNCIL COMMITTEES 8.1 FINANCE COMMITTEE 8.1.1 Minutes, (Part A), 19.05.2025 The Chancellor moves that the Finance Committee Minutes (Part A) 19.05.2025 be received.
-42
+REPORTS OF COUNCIL COMMITTEES 8.1FINANCE COMMITTEEThe Chancellor moves that the Finance Committee Minutes (Part A) 19.05.2025 be received.8.1.1Minutes, (Part A), 19.05.2025 42 8.2 AUDIT AND RISK COMMITTEE 8.2.1 Minutes, (Part A), 30.04.2025 The Chancellor moves that the Audit and Risk Committee Minutes (Part A) 30.04.2025 be received.
+46